Mørefly: Establishment

 From 1969 the airline's only fixed-wing aircraft was a Cessna 206.
-Mørefly continued to purchase helicopters, including a Bell 204B in 1972.
+Mørefly continued to purchase helicopters, including a Agusta Bell 204B in 1972.
 A Piper PA-31 Navajo was bought in 1976 and kept for ten years.

 During the mid-1970s Mørefly established two joint ventures at Bergen Airport, Flesland.
 Off Shore Helikopter was founded in 1975 in cooperation with Heli-tourist and Fred.
 Olsen & Co.
 It flew workers to offshore oil platforms using two Aérospatiale SA330 Puma.
 The second was a cooperation with Norving to operate two Piper Navajo.
 Named Mørefly–Norving AS, it was established on the remains of the bankrupt Fjordfly, which was established in 1957 and had flow out of Flesland since 1971.
 The main market was charter traffic from the growing petroleum industry, largely across the North Sea to the United Kingdom.
 From 1980 to 1986 the company also operated the Cessna 404 Titan.
 The Navajos were sold in 1988.

 Norsk Luftambulanse (NLA) started the first helicopter ambulance service in Norway on 7 June 1978.
 As they initially lacked an air operator's certificate, their operation with a Messerschmitt-Bölkow-Blohm Bo 105 from Lørenskog Heliport, Central Hospital was subcontracted to Mørefly.
 Citing high operating costs, NLA switched to Partnair from 1 May 1979.